Quansight-Labs/ndindex/docs/slices.md

 'e'
 ```

-Therefore, negative indexes are primarily a syntactic convenience that
+Therefore, negative indices are primarily a syntactic convenience that
 allows one to specify parts of an array that would otherwise need to be
 specified in terms of the size of the array.